dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_upgrade_guide.md

 ImportError: cannot import name 'ConfigDefinition'
 ```

 We have eliminated a separate notion of a ConfigDefinition.
-Instead, we realized the the user provided config in a solid, resource, or context is just a `Field` that you would use to build a `Dict` or `Selector`.
+Instead, we realized the user provided config in a solid, resource, or context is just a `Field` that you would use to build a `Dict` or `Selector`.
 So replace `ConfigDefinition` with Field.
 (Generally `config_def=ConfigDefinition` is now `config_field=Field`)

 Before: